 Best balance transfer cards for bad credit

 To be accepted for most of the deals above, you need a decent credit score.
-If that's not you, there's still hope, as a few providers offer cards for those with a patchy credit past – though the 0% periods are usually much shorter.
+If that's not you, there's still hope, as a few providers offer cards for those with a patchy credit past – though the 0% transfer periods are usually much shorter.
 Some will accept you even with past defaults or county court judgments (CCJs).
 For more info on cards for those with bad credit, see our full guide.

 The cards below are all included in our eligibility calculator, but they're worth highlighting because of one big difference...